 - 13.17.6 Penny Hill is a mixed modern development which echoes aspects of the built vernacular of the village.
 It is a cul-de-sac consisting of eight two-storey large detached houses and two blocks of flats.
 There are a range of sizes which have a consistent design theme. - 13.17.7 Exteriors are painted render with cement boarding.
 Windows are set in the gables.
 The fronts to the properties are laid to grass and shrubs; some have shared driveways. - 13.17.8 The larger properties have double garages; some are attached or integral to the side, others detached.
-There are designated parking spaces associa others detached.
 There are designated parking spaces associated with the flats, which although privately owned make up the largest number of social housing units in Croyde.
 The private road is block-paved.
 All the houses have small private gardens at the back or side which are fenced.